Quick navigation for this article

 Employee-owed taxes are taken out of gross pay.
 These typically include federal income tax, Medicare, social security, and state income tax.
 As an employer, it's your responsibility to hold and pay these taxes on behalf of your employees.
 Employee-owed taxes come at no additional cost to you as an employer, as these amounts were already included in the expense for gross pay.

 However, you are also liable for employer-owed taxes, which typically include federal and state unemployment, and your share of Medicare and social security.
 These are not included on a pay stub as these do not pertain to employees and they don't need to know about these expenses.
 You can find these amounts in your Tax Liability or Total Cost reports provided by Intuit payroll services.
+If you have the QuickBooks Desktop Payroll subscription, you can find these amounts under Pay Liabilities or Payroll Summary report in QuickBooks.

 3. Deductions other than taxes